-When sitting, especially for a while, your hip positioning in your chair can make a big difference on your low back.
+When sitting, your hip position in your chair can make a big difference on your lower back.
 This is especially true for folks with disc bulges or herniations causing pain down the hip, back of the leg, or into the shin/foot.

-Is acceptable.
+Acceptable.
 This is how we should sit, with our hips back in our chairs.
-Our spine is long, but you’ll notice this chair offers no lumbar or low back support.
+Our spine is long, but this chair offers no lumbar or low back support.

-Is ideal.
-Our hips are back, and this is how we make up for a chair with poor lumbar support.
-Roll up a hand towel or small bath towel to place at your low back.
-Here, our back is stacked up and respecting the natural curves we have in our spines.
+Ideal.
+Our hips are back; this is how we make up for a chair with poor lumbar support.
+Roll up a hand towel or small bath towel to place on your low back.
+Here, our back is stacked up and respecting our natural curves in our spines.

-Pick a safe and comfortable sitting posture, particularly important if you’re one of those who spends lots of time on a computer! 🧑💻
+Picking a safe and comfortable sitting posture is particularly important if you’re one of those folks who spends lots of time on a computer! 🧑💻

-At motivPT, we'll get you moving in a healthy way.
+At motivPT, we'll get you moving healthily.
 If you have pain, weakness, or imbalance, consider booking with us for an online Physical Therapy routine customized to fit your individual needs.
-Book your free 15 minute consult to talk with Dr. Alex about your specific concerns and to learn more about how we work!
+Book your free 15-minute consult to talk with Dr. Alex about your specific concerns and to learn more about how we work!